Financial Aid Awarding Process

 In addition to the Award Letter, Franklin University students that are currently enrolled and prospective military students are provided documentation related to their financial aid package in the form of a “Shopping Sheet.”
 The federal government is encouraging all colleges and universities to provide this document to utilize for a comparison of costs and financial aid offers at multiple institutions.
 Click here to see an example of the standardized form.

 This standardized form is not currently mandated, so not all schools will send this document to you.
 Franklin University has voluntarily adopted the use of the Shopping Sheet in order to provide our prospective students with this informative consumer tool to assist in making a decision that best fits their needs.
 The information below is for the 2013-14 Shopping Sheet.
-The 2014-15 Shopping Sheet will be available in early March.
+The 2014-15 Shopping Sheet will be available in late March.

 Accessing a Shopping Sheet is easy!